Learning Generalizable Tool-use Skills through Trajectory Generation: Abstract

 \section{Abstract}

 Autonomous systems that efficiently utilize tools can assist humans in completing many common tasks such as cooking and cleaning.
 However, current systems fall short of matching human-level of intelligence in terms of adapting to novel tools.
 Prior works based on affordance often make strong assumptions about the environments and cannot scale to more complex, contact-rich tasks.
 In this work, we tackle this challenge and explore how agents can learn to use previously unseen tools to manipulate deformable objects.
-We propose to learn a generative model of the tool-use trajectories as a sequence of point clouds, which generalizes to different tool shapes.
+We propose to learn a generative model of the tool-use trajectories as a sequence of tool point clouds, which generalizes to different tool shapes.
 Given any novel tool, we first generate a tool-use trajectory and then optimize the sequence of tool poses to align with the generated trajectory.
-We train a \textit{single model} for four different challenging deformable object manipulation tasks.
-Our model is trained with demonstration data from just a \textit{single tool} for each task and is able to generalize to various novel tools, significantly outperforming baselines.
+We train a \textit{single model} on four different challenging deformable object manipulation tasks, using demonstration data from only one tool per task.
+The model generalizes to various novel tools, significantly outperforming baselines.
+We further test our trained policy in the real world with unseen tools, where it achieves the performance comparable to human.
 Additional materials can be found on our project website.\footnote{\url{https://sites.google.com/view/toolgen}}